951261/X-Store/README.md

 Not affiliated with the [free60 project](https://free60.org)

+## NOTICE: Currently Broken
+Vimm has added some anti scraping measures, so X-Store is currently not working.
+See [#52](https://github.com/951261/X-Store/issues/52)

 ## What is it?

 The X Store is a homebrew application for the Xbox 360 that allows games to be directly downloaded onto the Xbox 360.